YuRen109/Olympaid-Math-Solutions/Algebra/Problems/IMO-2025-shortlist-A6.md

 1. [Bézout's identity](https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity)
 2. [Numerical semigroups](https://en.wikipedia.org/wiki/Numerical_semigroup)
 3. Picking finitely many key elements from an infinite set.
-4. Arguing propositions hold for large $n$ at first, and then arguing them hold for all $n$.
+4. Arguing propositions hold for large $n$ at first, and then arguing them all hold for all $n$.